-When the WIOA youth program(s) in the region are located outside of the regional One-Stop, linkages to One-Stop Center services must be accessible and present.
-WIOA Youth programs may co-enroll participants to ensure that youth participants have continued access to all core programs and services available through the one-stop delivery system and other partner agencies and supports.
+When the WIOA youth program(s) in the local area are located outside of the One-Stop, linkages to One-Stop Center services must be accessible and present.
+WIOA Youth programs may coenroll participants to ensure that youth participants have continued access to all core programs and services available through the one-stop delivery system and other partner agencies and supports.
 Referrals across programs are necessary to ensure appropriate services are offered by qualified professionals.